suggestio/suggestio/doc/tech/bluetooth-beacons.md

 with Suggest.io data-records inside.

 ## Background scanning.
-If app is installed, background bluetooth advertisements scan may be done silently (for example, once in 15 minutes).
+If app installed, background bluetooth advertisements scan may be done silently (for example, once in 15 minutes).

 ## Add EddyStone beacon